digitalronin/mysql-replicator/README.md

 TODO

+* add a "no copying" mode that only updates master log file and position
 * write some tests
 * tidy up the code with some DI
 * require replication user and password as parameters